menstiler/carma-park-frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Clone the [backend repo](https://github.com/menstiler/carma-park-backend) and run `rails -s -p '3005` to run the rails api.
+Clone the [backend repo](https://github.com/menstiler/carma-park-backend) and run `rails s -p '3005` to run the rails api on port 3005.

 Made by [Mendel Stillerman](https://github.com/menstiler)